jjnietoc/todo-app/README.md

 You can also create an account as an **admin**, which enables you to see the to-dos of the non-admin users.

-The app is successfully deployed in Google Cloud, you can check it out [here](https://spring-ember-377519.uc.r.appspot.com/).
+The app is successfully deployed on Google Cloud, you can check it out [here](https://spring-ember-377519.uc.r.appspot.com/).

 ## Deployment to Google Cloud